 sometimes it helps if I try on lots of things and decide that I can only get one out of the bunch.

 I dont have a solution to this topic but this is a great topic.
 I am currently suffering from this because I am in the process of trying to buy a house.
-So I wanted to thank you for creating this topic.posted almost 4 years ago
+So I wanted to thank you for creating this topic.posted about 4 years ago

 Some of the tips here are very helpful!
 Seeing as I really need to cut down on my spending.. :(